 The levitation used by magicians mostly falls into another class.
-When David Copperfield, a magician performing for young girls at the end of the twentieth century, 'flies' during his performances, he does so by being suspended on thin fishing lines that are rendered invisible by clever lighting arrangements.
+When David Copperfield, a magician performing for young girls at the end of the twentieth century, 'flies' during his performances, he does so by being suspended on thin fishing lines that are Challenge 215 s rendered invisible by clever lighting arrangements.
 (How could one check this?)
 In fact, if we want to be precise, we should count fishing lines, plastic bags, as well as every table and chair as levitation devices.
 (Tabloid journalists would even call them 'anti-gravity' devices.)
-Contrary to our impression, a hanging or lying object is not really in contact with the suspension, if we look at the critical points with a microscope.\ More about this in the quantum part of our walk.
+Contrary to our impression, a hanging or lying object is not really in contact with the suspension, if we look at the critical points with a microscope.
+The proof about lack of contact will arise in the quantum part of our walk.

-But if this is the case, why don't we fall through a table or through the floor?
+But if a lying object is not in contact with its support, why don't we fall through a table or through the floor?
 We started the study of mechanics by stating that a key property of matter its solidity, i.e., the impossibility of having more than one body at the same place at the same time.
 But what is the origin of solidity?
-Again, we will be able to answer the question only in the forthcoming, quantum part of our adventure, but we can already collect the first clues at this point.
+Solidity is due to electricity inside matter.
+Again, we will be discover the details only in the forthcoming, quantum part of Vol. V, page 67 our adventure, but we can already collect the first clues at this point.

-Solidity is due to electricity.
-Many experiments show that matter is constituted of charged particles; indeed, matter can be moved and influenced by electromagnetic fields in many ways.
-Over the years, material scientists have produced a long list of such effects, all of which are based on the existence of charged constituents.
-Can you find or imagine a new one?
+Not only solidity is due to electricity.
+Many other - in fact all - experiments show that matter is constituted of charged particles.
+Indeed, matter can be moved and influenced by electromagnetic fields in many ways.
+Over the years, material scientists have produced a long list of such effects, all of which are based on the existence of charged constituents Challenge 217 r in matter.
+An overview is given in Table 17.
+Can you find or imagine a new effect?
 For example, can electric charge change the colour of objects?